mehulagg/gitlab/doc/user/group/index.md

-To make sure only people from within your organization can access particular resources, you have the option to restrict access to groups and their underlying subgroups,projects, issues, etc, by IP address.
+To make sure only people from within your organization can access particular resources, you have the option to restrict access to groups and their underlying subgroups, projects, issues, etc, by IP address.
 This can help ensure that particular content doesn't leave the premises, while not blocking off access to the entire instance.
 IP access restrictions can only be configured at the group level.